Wimbledon to Putney walk

 There is a different golf course (Wimbledon Common & London Scottish) off to the right of Camp Road.
 This is on open-access land and their players are required to wear “pillar-box red” shirts so that the Rangers who patrol Wimbledon Common can distinguish golfers from the general public.

 Where the lane turns sharply right towards Warren Farm keep ahead on a narrow fenced footpath (known as the ‘Toast Rack’) to the right of a locked fieldgate, through an area shown on maps as Caesar's Camp.

 A large plaque on the right of the path indicates that this is a misnomer, since you are actually crossing the site of an Iron Age hill fort dating from around 700 BC.

-A straightforward route is to stay on this path (which is the continuation of the public footpath), ignoring some tempting paths off to the right and gradually approaching an all-too-audible main road (the A3).
+The suggested route is to stay on this path (which is the continuation of the public footpath) as it goes gently downhill for 250m, heading towards an all-too-audible main road (the A3).

 Beverley Brook is a short river, flowing from Worcester Park into the River Thames between Barnes and Putney.
 In medieval times there were beavers in the river and the name means ‘beaver-meadow stream’.

 - Beverley Brook to Roehampton Gate Café (4 km)